cjdb/new_cxx_project/README.md

 * `-std=<value>` configures the project with a specific C++ standard.
 Valid values include `c++11`, `c++14`, `c++17`, `c++20`, `c++23`, `gnu++11`, `gnu++14`, `gnu++17`, `gnu++20`, and `gnu++23`.
 The
   default is `gnu++23`.
+* `--remote=<value>` sets the Git remote.
+If the tool detects a valid GitHub remote, then it will also generate files for tracking issues, pull requests, and GitHub actions.

 ## Indices and tables